Aleks334/Wolfenstein3D/README.md

 # Wolfenstein 3D - a long-term project for programming lessons

+##READ THIS!
+After cloning the repo and opening it in Unity, you may see the "Untitled" scene loaded.
+If this happens, you should select the first scene from the Build Settings (go to Scenes/Menu Scenes/ in Assets and open the scene named "SplashScreens").

 ## Summary

 Two students of technical secondary school are attempting to recreate a 1992 Wolfenstein 3D clone whose visuals and game mechanics look similarly to the original game.
 We code it in Unity Engine.